rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/1_outline_submitted.md

 Link: https://www.sonarsource.com/resources/m-t-bank/

 Key Insight: SonarQube helped standardize code quality across 1,000+ developers, reducing technical debt and achieving ROI in 6 months.
-This aligns with the course’s emphasis on measurable outcomes from static analysis tools in regulated industries.
+This aligns with the course's emphasis on measurable outcomes from static analysis tools in regulated industries.